-The Z Grills 450B contains more improved features.
+The Z Grills 7002BPro contains more improved features.

 For instance, the temperature control and pellet feed systems are enhanced, making it easier for newbies to use.

-The digital control board now automatically ignites the grill, providing 180 to 450 degrees of temperature for different cooking methods — good for low and slow or searing a steak.
+The digital control board now automatically ignites the grill, providing 180 to 1,000 degrees of temperature for different cooking methods — good for low and slow or searing a steak.

 - Sturdy Steel Construction